 Rainbow cares for people living in their homes, assisted living facilities, nursing homes and the Rainbow Hospice Care Inpatient Center in Johnson Creek.
-Among the many services we provide are advance care planning, supportive care management, hospice care, and community bereavement support.
+Among the many services we provide are advance care planning, supportive care management, hospice care, community bereavement support, and community health ministry.

 Stories about the extraordinary care our doctors, nurses, CNAs, social workers, volunteers and spiritual care teams provide are regularly published in local newspapers including the Cambridge News, Daily Jefferson County Union, Lake Mills Leader and Watertown Daily Times.
 In the past year, perhaps you had a chance to read “Going to the Chapel”, a story about how Laurel Wessels, one of our chaplains, officiated a wedding at Alden Estates of Jefferson so that one of our patients, Don Behnke, and his wife, Mary, could hear their son, Chris, and his fiancée, Allie, say “I Do” before he passed.
 Or perhaps you had a chance to read “Get Your Motor Running”, a story about how Rainbow social workers Leslie Anderson and Sarah Phalin collaborated with some biker friends to provide Steve Cunningham, a Fort Atkinson Health Care Center patient and big-time Harley fan, one last motorcycle ride.